-- (b) is revoked. - (2) The person's leave is extended by virtue of this section during any period when- - (a) an appeal under section 82(1) of the Nationality, Immigration and Asylum Act 2002 could be brought, while the person is in the United Kingdom, against the variation or revocation (ignoring any possibility of an appeal out of time with permission), or - (b) an appeal under that section against the variation or revocation, brought while the appellant is in the United Kingdom, is pending (within the meaning of section 104 of that Act). - (3) A person's leave as extended by virtue of this section shall lapse if he leaves the United Kingdom. - (4) A person may not make an application for variation of his leave to enter or remain in the United Kingdom while that leave is extended by virtue of this section.]
+- (1) This section applies if a person's leave to enter or remain in the United Kingdom- - (a) is varied with the result that he has no leave to enter or remain in the United Kingdom, or - (b) is revoked. - (2) The person's leave is extended by virtue of this section during any period when- - (a) an appeal under section 82(1) of the Nationality, Immigration and Asylum Act 2002 could be brought, while the person is in the United Kingdom, against the variation or revocation (ignoring any possibility of an appeal out of time with permission), or - (b) an appeal under that section against the variation or revocation, brought while the appellant is in the United Kingdom, is pending (within the meaning of section 104 of that Act). - (3) A person's leave as extended by virtue of this section shall lapse if he leaves the United Kingdom. - (4) A person may not make an application for variation of his leave to enter or remain in the United Kingdom while that leave is extended by virtue of this section.]

-F18 S. 3D inserted (31.8.2006) by Immigration, Asylum and Nationality Act 2006 (c.
+F20 S. 3D inserted (31.8.2006) by Immigration, Asylum and Nationality Act 2006 (c.
 13), s.
 11(5); S.I.
 2006/2226, art.
 3, Sch.
 1 (subject to transitional provisions in art.
 4)

 4 Administration of control.
-U.K.

-- (1) The power under this Act to give or refuse leave to enter the United Kingdom shall be exercised by immigration officers, and the power to give leave to remain in the United Kingdom, or to vary any leave under section 3(3)(a) (whether as regards duration or conditions), shall be exercised by the Secretary of State; and, unless otherwise [F19 allowed by or under] this Act, those powers shall be exercised by notice in writing given to the person affected, except that the powers under section 3(3)(a) may be exercised generally in respect of any class of persons by order made by statutory instrument. - (2) The provisions of Schedule 2 to this Act shall have effect with respect to- - (a) the appointment and powers of immigration officers and medical inspectors for purposes of this Act; - (b) the examination of persons arriving in or leaving the United Kingdom by ship or aircraft F20..., and the special powers exercisable in the case of those who arrive as, or with a view to becoming, members of the crews of ships and aircraft; and - (c) the exercise by immigration officers of their powers in relation to entry into the United Kingdom, and the removal from the United Kingdom of persons refused leave to enter or entering or remaining unlawfully; and - (d) the detention of persons pending examination or pending removal from the United Kingdom;

-and for other purposes supplementary to the foregoing provisions of this Act.
+- (1) The power under this Act to give or refuse leave to enter the United Kingdom shall be exercised by immigration officers, and the power to give leave to remain in the United Kingdom, or to vary any leave under section 3(3)(a) (whether as regards duration or conditions), shall be exercised by the Secretary of State; and, unless otherwise [F21 allowed by or under] this Act, those powers shall be exercised by notice in writing given to the person affected, except that the powers under section 3(3)(a) may be exercised generally in respect of any class of persons by order made by statutory instrument. - (2) The provisions of Schedule 2 to this Act shall have effect with respect to- - (a) the appointment and powers of immigration officers and medical inspectors for purposes of this Act; - (b) the examination of persons arriving in or leaving the United Kingdom by ship or aircraft ^{F22}..., and the special powers exercisable in the case of those who arrive as, or with a view to becoming, members of the crews of ships and aircraft; and and for other purposes supplementary to the foregoing provisions of this Act.